emptymalei/StatisticalPhysics/_sources/equilibrium/ensembles.rst.txt

 Ensemble
 ----------------

-Gibbs' idea of ensemble is to create a lot of copies of the system with the same thermodynamics quantities.
+Gibbs' idea of ensemble is to create copies of the system with the same thermodynamics quantities.

-The question is where to put them?
-In different time or in different space?
+The question is how the copies are created.
+Are they in different time of the system or simply different systems?

-We can create a uge amount copies of the system and imagine that they are at different place.
+We can create a huge amount copies of the system and imagine that they are at different place.
 Then we have all the possible states of the system.

 We can also wait infinite long time and all possible states will occur, at least for some system, which is called ergodic.
 Ergodic means the system can visit all possible states many times during a long time.
 This is rather a hypothesis than a theorem.